Patient Factsheet teaser

 • Laparoscopy involves placing a lighted telescope (called a laparoscope) with a camera into your belly through a very small incision in the belly button.
 This allows the surgeon to see inside your belly and pelvis.

-• Hysteroscopy uses a lighted telescope (called a hysteroscope) that is inserted through the vagina and cervix (neck of the womb) to see the inside of the uterus (womb).
+• Hysteroscopy uses a lighted telescope (called a hysteroscope) that is inserted through the vagina and cervix (bottom of the uterus) to see the inside of the uterus (womb).
 There are no incisions made.

 Benefits of minimally invasive surgery